 While Lancaster County does not have an all-inclusive warning or alert system in place for public notification, sirens are located throughout the county.
-Many communities throughout the County have sirens powered by AC single source power, except for the City of Lincoln who is connected to the electrical system and will remain operational during power outages.
+Communities and populated areas throughout Lancaster County are covered by the outdoor warning siren network.
+Sirens are on the electrical grid and equipped with battery back-ups to ensure continuity of operation.
+Since 2021, all new sirens are outfitted with solar panels to charge the batteries.
+These sirens do not require a connection to electrical service.
 Lancaster County Emergency Management is currently working on an updated emergency alert system.
 Emergency Management takes the lead in monitoring severe weather threats to promote situational awareness among the general public and community stakeholders.
 Emergency Management can initiate and distribute an Integrated Public Alert and Warning (IPAWS) through its Code Red mass notification system.
 Situational awareness is promoted via the department website and social media outlets.
 Public outreach and education regarding these threats is ongoing.

-ACTION Install Weather Station Description Install weather station to collect a variety of weather data in real time to determine emergency response requirements.
+ACTION Install Weather Station

+Description Install weather station to collect a variety of weather data in real time to determine emergency response requirements.
 Integrate various systems to produce cohesive reports and data access.

-Hazards Addressed High Winds and Tornadoes, Severe Thunderstorms, Severe Winter Storms Estimated Cost \$2,000 per station Potential Local Funding Unknown at this time Lead Agency Emergency Management, Lancaster County Engineer Timeline 2-5 years Priority Medium Why this action is important.
+Hazards Addressed High Winds and Tornadoes, Severe Thunderstorms, Severe Winter Storms

+Estimated Cost \$2,000 per station

+Potential Local Funding Unknown at this time

+Lead Agency Emergency Management, Lancaster County Engineer

+Timeline 2-5 years

+Priority Medium

+Why this action is important.
 Additional weather stations could be installed throughout the County to assist in emergency response.
-Early Warning: Real-time weather data allows for early detection of severe weather conditions, enabling faster emergency response activation.
-Accurate Decision-Making: Precise local weather information helps emergency management make more informed decisions about resource allocation and response strategies.
-Tailored Response: Localized data enables customized emergency responses based on specific weather conditions in different areas of the county.
-Timely Alerts: Real-time data facilitates the issuance of timely public warnings and advisories for severe weather events Historical Analysis: Collected data can be used for trend analysis, improving long-term emergency planning and response strategies Status response strategies.
-2020 Plan - Currently we have one station at the EOC and one in Waverly.
+1. Early Warning: Real-time weather data allows for early detection of severe weather conditions, enabling faster emergency response activation.
+2. Accurate Decision-Making: Precise local weather information helps emergency management make more informed decisions about resource allocation and response strategies.
+3. Tailored Response: Localized data enables customized emergency responses based on specific weather conditions in different areas of the county.

+ACTION Install Weather Station 4.
+Timely Alerts: Real-time data facilitates the issuance of timely public warnings and advisories for severe weather events 5.
+Historical Analysis: Collected data can be used for trend analysis, improving long-term emergency planning and response strategies.
+Status 2020 Plan - Currently we have one station at the EOC and one in Waverly.
 Additional stations are needed to clearly identify weather conditions including the Municipal Services Center.
 Lancaster County Engineering Department is in the process of evaluating emerging technologies that could be used to help monitor weather.
-What is still needed: 1.
-LTU needs additional weather stations for more thorough monitoring of severe weather and road conditions.
-2. Lincoln-Lancaster County Emergency Management should identify viable locations for real time monitoring of weather threats.
+What is still needed: LTU needs additional weather stations for more thorough monitoring of severe weather and road conditions.
+Lincoln-Lancaster County Emergency Management should identify viable locations for real time monitoring of weather threats.

 ACTION Hail Resistant Roofing

 Description Encourage the use of hail resistant roofing.
 Educate the public and business owners regarding hail resistant roofing.

 Hazards Addressed Severe Thunderstorms

-ACTION Hail Resistant Roofing

 Estimated Cost \$0

 Potential Local Funding Lancaster County Funds

 Lead Agency Lancaster County Building Code Officials

 Timeline 2-5 years

 Priority Low

 Status Not Yet Started